underthecurve/r-dataviz-ggplot2/R-advancing-with-dataviz.md

 **What would make this plot look better?**

-Right now, R is order from top to bottom in reverse alphbetical order.
-We want `ggplot2` to order the countries such the the country with the highest life expectancy appears first (on the top), and the country with the lowest appears last (on the bottom).
+Right now, the countries are ordered from top to bottom in reverse alphabetical order.
+We want `ggplot2` to order the countries such that the country with the highest life expectancy appears first (on the top), and the country with the lowest appears last (on the bottom).

-In order to do this, we need to have to create a *factor variable*.
-Factors are categorical variables, and they can be assigned levels that determine the order they are plotted.
+In order to do this, we need to create a **factor variable**.
+Factors are categorical variables, and they can be assigned levels that determine the order they are plotted in.

-To illustrate what I mean, I'll create a variable, `country.factor`, which is the factor version of the exisiting `country` variable:
+To illustrate what I mean, let's create a variable, `country.factor`, which is the factor version of the existing `country` (character) variable:

 ``` r
 class(americas$country) # a character